Explainer: Where are we in the COVID-19 vaccine race?

 While Pfizer’s shot was the first to be rolled out following the publication of full Phase III trial data, Russia and China have been inoculating their citizens for months with several different vaccines still undergoing late-stage trials.

 Russia said on Nov.
-24 that its Sputnik V vaccine, developed by the Gamaleya Institute, was 91.4% effective based on interim late-stage trial results.
+24 its Sputnik V vaccine, developed by the Gamaleya Institute, was 91.4% effective based on interim late-stage trial results.
 It started vaccinations in August and has inoculated more than 100,000 people so far.

-AstraZeneca said on Dec.
-11 that it would test a combination of its vaccine with one of Sputnik V’s two components to try to boost the efficacy of the shot it is developing with Oxford University.
+India plans to make 300 million of the shots next year.

 China launched an emergency use programme in July aimed at essential workers and others at high risk of infection.
 It has vaccinated about one million people as of mid-November using at least three shots - two developed by the state-backed China National Biotec Group (CNBG) and one by Sinovac Biotech.